 If you already have a Chase Freedom Unlimited or Freedom Flex, you won’t be eligible to earn 5% back (or 5x points) on grocery store purchases.
 But if you don’t have either of these cards, it is a phenomenal deal – especially when you consider that neither card has an annual fee.

-Make sure to read our post comparing the Freedom Unlimited & Freedom Flex cards to see how they’re alike and different.
+Make sure to read our post comparing the Chase Freedom Flex vs Freedom Unlimited cards to see how they’re alike and different.

 Click Here to learn more about the Chase Freedom Unlimited.